mchalko/iot-2023-1/README.md

 ### Hardware

-Hardware is provided by a remote testbed, [FIT IOT-LAB](https://www.iot-lab.info/).
+Hardware is provided by remote testbed, [FIT IOT-LAB](https://www.iot-lab.info/).
 We used the [IoT-LaB M3](https://www.iot-lab.info/docs/boards/iot-lab-m3/) board, based on STM32F103REY (ARM Cortex M3).
-This board was specifically designed for the testbed, offers a lot of sensors as well as serial & 802.15.4 interfaces.
+This board was specifically designed for the testbed, offers a lot of sensors as well as serial and 802.15.4 interfaces.
 Used sensors in this project:
 - **ISL29020** - light sensor measuring both visible and IR light intensity
-- **LPS331AP** - pressure and Temperature sensor
+- **LPS331AP** - pressure and temperature sensor

 Both sensors are connected to I2C bus.